Running in CrossFit

 Wondering about your cadence?
 Download a metronome app on your phone and play it loudly so you can hear it as you run.
 Set it to 180 beats per minute (90 spm) as a baseline.
 At first, it may feel awkwardly quick, but over time this will maximize efficiency.

-Functional Fitness athletes don’t complete Olympic gymnasts workouts (mainly because they couldn’t do the movements), yet there are Fitness Competitors who think they can download a running program from a top athlete and it will work for them.
+Athletes in the Sport of Fitness don’t complete Olympic gymnasts workouts (mainly because they couldn’t do the movements), yet there are Fitness Competitors who think they can download a running program from a top athlete and it will work for them.

 Breathing while Running